rfordyce/ttt_2022/README.md

 I also found a terrific 2012-era webcam in a box of parts (Logitech) to use here too

+An As Seen On TV™ lightswitch provides consistent lighting from a very small gantry (also hosts webcam)

 No Lego was harmed in the making of this project

 ## Current Development Stages and Issues!